Just Take My Heart (song)

 "Just Take My Heart" is the fourth and final single from American rock band Mr. Big's second studio album, Lean into It (1991).
 Released in April 1992 by Atlantic Records, it reached number 16 on the US Billboard Hot 100 and number 26 on the UK Singles Chart.
 It also reached the top 20 in Canada, Finland, Ireland, the Netherlands, and Switzerland.

 Music video

-The music video for "Just Take My Heart" was shot on February 27, 1992 in Chicago, it includes shots of the band walking around a dim warehouse with candles and flashes of women on the screen, not too far from the concept of the Green Tinted Sixties Mind video.
+The music video for "Just Take My Heart" was shot on February 27, 1992, in Chicago.
+It includes shots of the band walking around a dim warehouse with candles and flashes of women on the screen.